-We are thankful for those who have made an estate gift to Oregon Health & Science University Foundation and Doernbecher Children's Hospital Foundation.
+We are thankful for those who have made an estate gift to Oregon Health & Science University Foundation or Doernbecher Children's Hospital.
 Here are their stories.

 NICU Volunteer Gives to Help Babies Thrive

 Five years.
 3,500 hours.
 That’s how much time retired office machine repairman Pat Gunnip has dedicated to volunteering in the OHSU Doernbecher neonatal intensive care unit.
 “I am 70 years old and I enjoy this more than anything I’ve done in my life,” Pat said.
 “I pick up other volunteers’ shifts when they can’t make it because I love it so much.”

 “To start with, the charitable gift annuity is a win/win for the donor and the charity,” stated Verona.
 “Many of us, particularly women in our later years, have concerns about outliving our assets, about recession and investment losses and about the cost of living outpacing our annual income.

 Everyone makes statements in life, sometimes consciously and other times without even thinking about it.
 Whether the statement is wearing a signature color or engaging in community issues, making a statement shows others parts of our true selves.

 Gift Honors Mentor and Friend